Course Overview

 3. Apply the principle of agents to a range of simulation problems.

-5. Apply reinforcement learning to a real-world problem
+5. Apply reinforcement learning algorithms to learn policies for MDPs

 Assessments